hypo69/hypo/docs/gemini/set 0/ru/explainer/src/goog/spreadsheet/reach_spreadsheet.md

 **Relationship to Other Parts of the Project**:

 The code relies on modules from the `src` directory (`gs`, `utils`, `logger`).
 It presumably fits into a larger project that involves managing Google Sheets data.
-The test functions demonstrate how the `ReachSpreadsheet` class can be used to perform various spreadsheet operations.
+The test functions demonStarte how the `ReachSpreadsheet` class can be used to perform various spreadsheet operations.
 A key file (`e-cat-346312-137284f4419e.json`) is required for authentication.